Ricardian-Fabric/Simple-Terms/README.md

     modifier checkAcceptance();

-The modifier is used when inheriting the simpleTerms contract, it's used for access control on the functions that can be only called after accepting the terms.
+The modifier is used when inheriting the simpleTesrms contract, it's used for access control on the functions that can be only called after accepting the terms.

 ## Tests and Compilation